-What Is the Goal for a Freelance Writer?
+What Is the Goal for a Freelance Copywriting Business?

 Your personal goal in your writing career may not be the same as every other person.
 Perhaps you're simply trying to revamp your small business's website on a budget.
 Or, perhaps you're eager to start from the ground up in building a freelance writing empire.
 Know your goal and set good personal milestones.

 The bottom line of writing for business purposes is increasing exposure, customer rapport, or sales for the brand.
 You aren't just trying to fill a blank page or solely be entertaining; you're trying to meet the expectations of your client and their needs.
 Functionally, you do this through understanding the rules of this niche word game.

 Want to Write Better?
 13 Tips for Better Copywriting

 There are many factors that determine how successful a freelancer (or any business) will become, but far and away, the greatest factor is the quality of your work.
 Start your career on the right foot and make a great impression on every client by using these tips to master your writing skills.

 The more specific content is, the more credible it will make a business's brand and the brand’s goods or services appear.
 There's a difference between calling a local Mexican restaurant's tacos delicious, and saying their salsa has won taste test competitions and the local newspaper voted them Best New Restaurant in a community poll.

 Be clear, especially in describing how a feature can benefit a customer.
 You can say your home cleaning supplies are non-toxic, but take it a step further to discuss how toxicity in cleaning supplies has a direct impact on their family's health.

 Call People to Act